Visiting Walt Disney World’s Animal Kingdom with Babies & Toddlers:

 If your ticket includes Park Hopper, after you use your initial FastPass+ selections at the first park, you can make additional FastPass+ selections (one at a time) at a kiosk or using the mobile app at the second park you visit that day, up until park closing.

-•The full-time character meet and greets are in DinoLand U.S.A. – you can quickly check the My Disney Experience app to see who is where.
-Mickey’s Jammin’ Jungle Parade does the circle around Discovery Island every afternoon, and is great fun to watch.
+The full-time character meet and greets are in DinoLand U.S.A.
+You can quickly check the My Disney Experience app to see who is where.
+Mickey’s Jammin’ Jungle Parade does the circle around Discovery Island every afternoon.
+It’s great fun to watch.

-- Click to go back to our Guide to Walt Disney World with Babies and Toddlers
+- Guide to Walt Disney World Theme Parks with Babies and Toddlers

 - Here’s a link to pretty much everything Disney on Have Baby Will Travel